The U.S. sinks Iran's ships and slams its missile launchers as the war enters Day 5

 The U.S. has deployed 50,000 troops, 200 fighter jets and two aircraft carriers in the Middle East, according to U.S. officials.
 Cooper said "more capabilities were on the way."

-After a closed-door briefing with senior Trump administration officials Tuesday, Sen. Richard Blumenthal, D-Conn., said he was "more fearful than ever" the U.S. could end up putting "boots on the ground."
-Other senators, including Elizabeth Warren, D-Mass., and Chris Van Hollen (D-Md.), also raised concerns about escalation and called for greater public accountability.
+After a closed-door briefing with senior Trump administration officials Tuesday, Sen. Richard Blumenthal, D-Conn., said he was "more fearful than ever" that the U.S. could end up putting "boots on the ground."
+Other senators, including Elizabeth Warren, D-Mass., and Chris Van Hollen, D-Md., also raised concerns about escalation and called for greater public accountability.

 Speaking in between meetings on Capitol Hill, Secretary of State Marco Rubio said that U.S. embassies are under attack from a "terrorist regime."